Working in Market - India

 Tourism Australia’s activities in India are managed from its Mumbai office.
 For more information visit Tourism Australia’s corporate website at www.tourism.australia.com.

-Australian State and Territory Tourism Organisations operating in India include: Destination NSW, the South Australian Tourism Commission, Tourism and Events Queensland, and Tourism Victoria.
+Australian State and Territory Tourism Organisations operating in India include: Destination NSW, Tourism Western Australia, and Visit Victoria.
+Covering India from Singapore: Visit Canberra and Tourism and Events Queensland.
+From Australia: South Australian Tourism Commission and Tourism Northern Territory.

 - An overview on the travel distribution system